Don't have hours to spare crafting something beautiful in Photoshop? Sarah James selects tools that won't cost you a penny...

 The only problem is, infographics that look like they were simple to make are often anything but.
 Creating something beautiful and instantly understandable in Photoshop is often beyond the limits that time allows.
 Which is why it's occasionally useful to use a quick and dirty infographics tool to speed up the process.

-We've selected 8 of our favourites here.
+We've selected our favourites here.
 They're all free, or offer free versions.
 Let us know which ones you get on best with...

 Google chart tools are powerful, simple to use, and free.
 You can choose from a variety of charts and configure an extensive set of options to perfectly match the look and feel of your website.
 By connecting your data in real time, Google Developers is the perfect infographic generator for your website.